 All Canadian corporations, including those in British Columbia, must pay federal income tax.
 The current federal corporate income tax rate is 15%, but small businesses with active business income up to $500,000 are subject to a lower rate of 9%.

-Examples to Start a Small Business in British Columbia
+Examples of starting a Small Business in British Columbia

 Conclusion